 STEP 2.
 Submit one of the following test scores, depending on whether you are a native or non-native speaker of English:

 STEP 3.
 Request Official Transcripts from places where you got a higher education degree.
-Have these institutions send them by mail directly to the MAFLT Program Coordinator, or, if your prior university sends electronic transcripts from their admissions office, ask them to send your e-transcript to Lucinda Low in the MSU Office of Admissions at this email address: firstname.lastname@example.org.
+Have these institutions send them by mail directly to the MAFLT Program Director at the address below, or, if your prior university sends electronic transcripts from their admissions office, ask them to send your e-transcript to the MAFLT Program director at this email address: firstname.lastname@example.org.
 If your transcript is from MSU, you do not need to submit it; we have access to it.
 If your transcript is from China, you must submit transcript verification from the CDGDC, as described below.

 Official transcripts and any other documents not issued in English must be submitted with a word-for-word English translation.
 (This is why this part of the application may take even more additional time for some international students.
 If your university does not issue transcripts in English, you must undertake this additional step.)
 Have your university send your official transcript directly to a translator.
 The translator should send on your official transcript, the envelope in which it came, and the translation directly to us.
 Translations must be prepared by an authorized translator from the ATA (American Translation Agency; see http://www.atanet.org) or locally in Lansing, Michigan through 7Clingo (see http://www.7clingo.com).